PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 ### Tests Examples

 Following figure show an example of the detection perform on real data during a test.
 On different traffic lights.
-For the moment, the project onyl focuse on top light because bottom are not visiable all time.
+For the moment, the project only focuse on top light because bottom are not visiable all time.

 {{< subfigure images="/images/traffic_light/detection_traffic_light__green_new.png,/images/traffic_light/detection_traffic_light__orange_new.png,/images/traffic_light/detection_traffic_light__red_new.png" captions="Green top detection., Orange top detection., Red top detection." >}}